AddisonTechTonics/AddisonTechTonics/README.md

 - 👋 Hi, I’m @AddisonTechTonics

-- 👀 I’m interested in:
-                        Tech related stuff -> Web Development, Game Development, General Software Programming.

-                        Non-tech related stuff -> Science, Economics, Philosophy, World Peace, Ending Poverty, Creating a world where we can automate a job without the risk of former employees having to starve
+- 👀 I’m interested in: Tech related stuff -> Web Development, Game Development, General Programming.
+Non-tech related stuff -> Science, Economics, Philosophy, World Peace, Ending Poverty, Creating a world where we can automate a job without the risk of former employees having to starve.

 - 🌱 I’m currently learning: Secure access & storage of MySQL data with PHP, C++, Godot Engine with GDScript, advanced use of linux, etc.